Lead Capture

 AI voice intake + text follow-upOwners who want full job details and cleaner triageMore setup than a simple text-back

-What "good" looks like for a small NC trades business
+What "good" looks like for a small NC owner-operator

 A strong setup does not feel like enterprise software.
 It feels like fewer dropped opportunities and less mental clutter.